Had an issue with

 Email / Ongoing cases: Specsavers primarily uses the online form, but if you’re already in touch with their support team, respond to their emails promptly and keep records of all correspondence.

-Follow up: Specsavers usually responds quickly - sometimes within a day for urgent cases.
-If you don’t hear back, politely check on the status with your reference number.
+Follow up: Specsavers usually responds quickly, sometimes within a day for urgent cases.
+If you don’t hear back, check on the status with your reference number.

 What happens after you submit a complaint to Specsavers?

-Specsavers’ complaint handling process is designed to be quick and straightforward:
+Specsavers’ complaint handling process is designed to be straightforward:

 • Acknowledgement: Store staff or customer care will confirm your complaint and outline next steps.